 Co-Founder & Director of Auditing and Certification - New Paltz, NY, USA

 Brian, based in Upstate New York, comes from a long line of plant people and professionals in the agricultural arena.
 He brings 30 years of experience as a small commercial organic grower with an emphasis on sustainable practices and production of heirloom varieties of fruits and vegetables.
 He has worked as an Integrated Pest Management consultant, agricultural consultant, and farm certifier, working domestically and internationally with major international 3rd party certification bodies.
 Since 2007 he has audited hundreds of farms, greenhouses, packing houses, and processors to accredited 3rd party standards.
 As a consultant, he has worked with growers, processors and packing houses to develop Good Agricultural Practices and Hazard Analysis Critical Control Point based food safety plans.

 Director of West Coast Farm Certifications - Humboldt County, California, USA

 Jeromy Lord’s roots run deep into the multi-generational landscape that is Humboldt County small farming.
 In the 1970’s, his family established one of the first Certified Organic vegetable farms in the western region of the U.S. He works with both innate intuitive farming practices as well as a vast array of knowledge he has obtained over his lifelong participation within the industry.
 Deeply entrenched in the local community of old school growers of the northern coast of California, known as the Emerald Triangle, he is our man in the field.
 With 4+ years of organic certification for the USDA, his strengths are both his knowledge and expertise of the certification process as well as his direct farmer to farmer contact.
-This is the that Jeromy occupies highly valuable place in the vast network of farmers in his community.
+Jeromy occupies a highly valuable place in the vast network of farmers in his community.
 His goal is to carefully meld the old sustainable practices of the industry within the introduction of the current permitting process.